‘General Hospital’ Spoilers: Nina Is Back And There Could Be Trouble, Will She Take Action Against Valentin?

 Whatever it is, it may have something to do with the child opening up to her mother instead of having her running the other way.
 So far she has been angry with Lulu and not letting her get close at all, but General Hospital spoilers say that she will finally soften up to her soon.

 How will this affect Nina Cassadine?
 Is she just sticking it out with Valentin because of Charlotte?
 Her dream has come true, but it may all come crashing down pretty quickly with this whole Anna Devane problem.
 Rumor has it that it is not Anna at all but her twin sister Alex, so she could be playing Valentin.
-This may just be the last straw for Nina and she may turn on him as well.
+This may just be the last straw for Nina, and she may turn on him as well.

 Do you think that Nina will stick it out with Valentin after she finds out that he has been spending time with Anna Devane while she was gone?